 Islay (pronounced eye-la) lies on the West Coast of Scotland, within the group of islands known as the Inner Hebrides.
 Islay, the "Jewel of the Hebrides" was once the Seat of the Lord of the Isles; the ruins of their council buildings can still be seen today on an island in the middle of Loch Finlaggan.
-More famous now for its Whisky distilling, there are currently eight working distilleries on Islay, all producing very distinctive individual malt.
+More famous now for its Whisky distilling, there are currently nine working distilleries on Islay, all producing very distinctive individual malt.

 Where to get Married on Islay?